Founder and Managing Director

-Profile - from the Hobart Mercury - 8 February 2014
+Profile - based on an article from the Hobart Mercury - 8 February 2014

 Syndicator Joe O'Neill is in Hobart to watch Unchain My Heart's bid to win the 2014 Hobart Cup.

 Prime Thoroughbreds syndicator Joe O'Neill caught the racing bug at an early age and for the 40 years that followed has been travelling the nation selecting horses to syndicate in five states.

 O'Neill, 57, was born and bred in Toowoomba and has fond memories of his grandmother baking scones on a Saturday morning while she listened to Three Way Turf Talk, which was a popular nationwide racing show comprising three city race callers from Brisbane, Melbourne and Sydney.

 It was then that O'Neill became fond of the Sport Of Kings, and at the age of 18 he owned his first horse called Young Ruby, who went on to win three races in Queensland.